Anukul-Chandra/Movie-Recommendation-Project-With-FastApi/README.md

 # Live Demo :

-You can see the project here : https://movie-recommendation-project-with-jpm2.onrender.com/
+You can see the project  Live here : https://huggingface.co/spaces/AnukulChandra/Movie_Recommendation_System

+You can also see here : https://movie-recommendation-project-with-jpm2.onrender.com/

 ## 🛠️ Installation & Run Guide